openmrs/openmrs-esm-core/docs/main/data.md

 ## Other OpenMRS server APIs

 Some administrative endpoints will likely never have a proper representation in FHIR (e.g., endpoints for managing encounter types).
 When no suitable FHIR endpoint is available, you will want to use a different OpenMRS server API.
 The [REST Web Services API](https://rest.openmrs.org/) is used widely across many of our frontend modules.

-We recommend using [SWR](https://swr.vercel.app/docs/data-fetching) based hooks and the [`openmrsFetch`](https://github.com/openmrs/openmrs-esm-core/blob/main/packages/framework/esm-framework/docs/API.md#openmrsfetch) fetcher function to retrieve data from the server.
-SWR offers a host of features that help us deliver an improved user experience.

 Here's an example of a custom SWR hook that retrieves visits data.